Emurasoft/emurasoft.github.io/en/dlg/join_csv/index.md

 Selects the key column.

-## Unique Key check box
+## Unique Key checkbox

 If each line in the key column contains a unique value, this option reduces the speed of the Join operation.

-## Include all non-matching rows check box
+## Include all non-matching rows checkbox

 Include all non-matching rows when merged.
-This is equivalent to OUTER JOIN in SQL if both check boxes are checked, LEFT JOIN if only the left check box is checked, RIGHT JOIN if only the right check box is checked, and INNER JOIN if neither are checked.
+This is equivalent to OUTER JOIN in SQL if both check boxes are checked, LEFT JOIN if only the left checkbox is checked, RIGHT JOIN if only the right checkbox is checked, and INNER JOIN if neither are checked.

-## Ignore Headings check box
+## Ignore Headings checkbox

 If this is checked, headings in the key column are ignored, so that original headings are retained in the merged document.